 Dialogue at the individual level is conducted through development discussions, which are held at least once a year.
 The subjects covered in these discussions range from the Group's and business unit's targets to the individual's job description, competence development, career alternatives, personal targets, and feedback.
 Development discussions are by definition held with all employees.

 Employees are able to have a direct impact on the company's operations and their development by making suggestions.
 Each Wärtsilä employee can offer suggestions for improvement in operations either through the continuous improvement process (CIP) or by submitting private initiatives.
 CIP-proposals are discussed jointly and need a common decision to be put into effect.
 Individual initiatives are evaluated by experts within the company and, if found to be feasible, are put into effect.
-Another global channel for new ideas is the MyDea tool in the Idea Management portal via which new ideas concerning products and solutions, operational development, and business are proposed and channeled to the nominated substance owners for comments and further reviews.
+Another global channel for new ideas is SPARK, a Wärtsilä-wide collaborative innovation platform which enables the handling of ideas in a transparent and efficient way, and gives all Wärtsilä employees the opportunity to be a part of the ideation process.

 Business performance updates are given to all personnel on a regular basis in connection with Wärtsilä interim reporting.
-The company intranet "Compass'' and the employee magazine "Wattsup" are the common global channels for internal communication.
+The company intranet "Compass'' and the employee magazines are the common global channels for internal communication.

 Recognition of excellent performance